Elgg/Elgg/docs/guides/hooks-list.rst

 	Triggered after a CSRF token is validated.
 Return false to prevent validation.

 **action_gatekeeper:upload_exceeded_msg, all**
 	Triggered when a POST exceeds the max size allowed by the server.
-Return the error message to display.
+Return an error message to display.

 **forward, <reason>**
-	Filter the URL to forward a user to when forward($url, $reason) is called.
+	Filter the URL to forward a user to when ``forward($url, $reason)`` is called.

 Permission hooks
 ================